Denied Social Security Disability Claim?

 Can I Work While On Disability?

 If you are receiving SSDI benefits and are considering returning to work or taking up some form of employment, it's essential to understand how working can affect your benefits.
 The answer varies depending on the type of disability benefits you receive, but there are provisions for individuals who wish to attempt a return to the workforce.
+The SSA's trial work period allows beneficiaries to attempt returning to work without immediate loss of benefits.
+Understanding how to navigate this period, and what employment activities may impact your benefits, can be clarified with professional legal advice.

 How Many Hours Can I Work on SSI?